 My first plan was to stay in Monaco, but when I saw the lowest price of a standard room was more than one hundred euros, I decided to stay in Nice.
 That’s it.
 If you want to visit Monaco on a budget, get a room in France (Nice).
 There are many affordable places to stay if you check on Booking.com.
 I’m staying at Residence Pearl, a small studio located in the Old town of Nice, France.
 In addition, Nice is a beautiful city and much cheaper than Monaco in terms of food and drinks.

 It’s super easy!
 You can take a taxi, train or bus.
 The trip takes less than one hour plus you can enjoy the scenery.

 - Taxi is expensive.
 I know because a short ride of 10 minutes with Uber to the airport in Nice cost me 31 euros.
 So imagine a longer ride will triple the price and maybe more.

-- The train to Monte Carlo costs 4.20 euro one-way, taking 25 minutes.
+- The train to Monte Carlo costs 4.20 euros one-way, taking 25 minutes.

-Where Is The Bus Stop In Nice To Monte Carlo
+Where Is The Bus Stop From Nice To Monaco?

 Find The Bus At Rue Fodere

 Take the stairs and cross the road when you get off the tram.
 The bus stop may be intricate to find, but if you ask anyone, they’ll point you there.
 Like any bus stop in Nice, you will see the bus number on the pole, and if you aren’t sure, do not hesitate to ask anyone.
 The people in Nice are accommodating and willing to help you compared to other cities in France.
 There are buses every 15 minutes to Monte Carlo if you missed the first one.
 And for the ticket, if you haven’t buy yet, you can purchase one from the driver for 1.50 euros.